playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 Finally, Play Iteratees has a separate versioning scheme, so the version no longer is in sync with the Play version.

+## Akka HTTP as the default server engine

+Play now uses the [Akka-HTTP](http://doc.akka.io/docs/akka-http/current/scala.html) server engine as the default backend.
+If you need to change it back to Netty for some reason (for example, if you are using Netty's [native transports](http://netty.io/wiki/native-transports.html)), see how to do that in [[Netty Server|NettyServer]] documentation.

 ## Akka HTTP server timeouts

 Play 2.5.x does not have a request timeout configuration for [[Netty Server|NettyServer]], which was the default server backend.
 But Akka HTTP has timeouts for both idle connections and requests (see more details in [[Akka HTTP Settings|SettingsAkkaHttp]] documentation).
 [Akka HTTP docs](http://doc.akka.io/docs/akka-http/10.0.7/scala/http/common/timeouts.html#akka-http-timeouts) states that: